How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 If you have digital zoom (typical zoom on a smartphone), you can use it, but you don’t have to.
 You get the same result by cropping later.
 Digital zoom is effectively just cropping.

-If you’re unsure if your zoom is digital or optical, it’s better to zoom as suggested for optical zoom.
-That is, use the zoom.
+If you’re unsure if your zoom is digital or optical, it’s better to use the zoom as suggested for optical zoom.

 Always place the subject in the center of the photo when taking the photograph!
 You can crop the picture to be strictly correct, but subjects closer to the sides of the frame can have distortions.